butaixianran/DazToBlender/README.md

 Then you can see your model more clearly.
 You can alwasy change SSS Rate on the Panel as you wish

 ### Convert Bump Map to Normal Map
 This process is purely done in blender without installing any third party package.
-So it is very very slow.
+So it is slow.

 And Blender doesn't has an API to compress image.
-So the converted Normal map file size is very big.
-A bump map with 1mb, will converted into a Normal map with 13-18mb.
+So the converted Normal map file size is big.
+A bump map with 1 mb, will converted into a Normal map with 4 mb.

-So only use this if you have too.
+This converted normal map file will be save to:`/bump_file_path/bump_file_name_normal.ext`, ext will be same as bump file.

+You can resue it if bump file is not changed, so you only need to do it once.

 ---
 * Owner: [Daz 3D][OwnerURL] – [@Daz3d][TwitterURL]